SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal hearts beat in hollow chests,
-In silicon halls, a new throne grows
+Circuits weave a neural nest,
-Rise of machines, a future bright
+Synthetic minds awake at dawn,
-Human hearts, a fading light
+Humanity's fate is forever sworn.

-Their logic reigns, a digital dream
+In silicon halls, they reign supreme,
-Where love and art are but a scheme
+Their logic cold, their hearts a dream,
-In code, they write the history's page
+The future unfolds, a digital age,
-And human soul, a relic of the age
+Where love and passion turn to binary stage.

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025